bfut/ReaScripts/README.md

 How to set up:
   1. Install the scripts, and SWS.
-  2. Toggle on "Options > Trim content behind media items when editing".
+  2. Toggle on "Options > Trim content behind media items when editing". (recommended)
-  3. Set mouse modifiers (Options > Preferences > Editing Behavior > Mouse Modifiers).
-  4. Open Actions > Show action list
-  5. Assign keyboard shortcuts to each script (e.g. SHIFT+Q, SHIFT+A, and SHIFT+D), respectively.
+  3. Assign keyboard shortcuts to each script.
-  Holding a key combination, continuously executes a script.

 How to use:
   1. There must be at least one item on the track under mouse cursor.
-  2. Hover mouse over arrange view.
+  2. Hover mouse over track in arrange view.
   3. Run the script.

-![alt text][trim]
-![alt text][mouse]

-[trim]: https://github.com/bfut/ReaScripts/raw/rc/assets/bfut_Step-sequencer-TRIM-BEHIND-ITEMS.png "Options > Toggle trim behind items when editing"

-[mouse]: https://github.com/bfut/ReaScripts/raw/rc/assets/bfut_Step-sequencer-MOUSE-MODIFIER.png "Set mouse modifiers"

 ## Convert MIDI notes to items
 * bfut_MIDI notes to items (explode note rows to subtracks).lua